TeamChikken/Soul-Shards-Despawn-CHKNFork-1.19.2/Desc.md

 ### Spawning mobs

 OK so now you've got your shard, filled with the ~~screams of your victims you monster~~ souls of a mob.
 The next step is crafting a soul cage.
-Once you have a cage, simply right click it with you shard and you can kick back and relax while hords of monsters appear out of thin air (unless you have a tier that needs a nearby player, then you need to stay within 16 blocks).
+Once you have a cage, simply right click it with your shard and you can kick back and relax while hords of monsters appear out of thin air (unless you have a tier that needs a nearby player, then you need to stay within 16 blocks).